MushroomSupremist/MushroomSupremist/README.md

 - Hi, I’m @MushroomSupremist
 - I’m interested in making an anti lag plugin for minecraft
 - How to reach me:
-  RaiTheShroom#0129 on discord
+- RaiTheShroom#0129 on discord
-  RaiTheShroom on Instagram
+- RaiTheShroom on Instagram

+- I like mushrooms 🍄🍄🍄